Recurrent Inference Machine for Medical Image Registration: Discussion

 \section{Discussion}

 In this study, we introduced RIIR, a deep learning-based medical image registration method that leverages recurrent inferences as a meta-learning strategy.
-We extended Recurrent Inference Machines (RIMs) to the image registration problem, which has no explicit forward models.
-RIIR was extensively evaluated on public brain MR and in-house quantitative cardiac MR datasets, and demonstrated consistently improved performance over established deep learning models, in both one-step and iterative settings.
+We extended Recurrent Inference Machines (RIMs) to the image registration problem, which has no explicit forward models. {Given the absence of explicit forward models, our approach can be viewed as a case of amortized iterative inference, where the network learns to progressively refine the registration.} RIIR was extensively evaluated on public brain MR, {lung CT}, and in-house quantitative cardiac MR datasets, and demonstrated consistently improved performance over established deep learning models, both in one-step and iterative settings.
 Additionally, our ablation study confirmed the importance of incorporating hidden states within the RIM-based framework.